 Every website has its own unique challenges and pitfalls, and that’s okay.
-The trick is to identify what you can easily do to keep it up and running.
+The trick is identifying what you can do to keep it up and running.

-As a website owner, you could lose control of your website, and you may not realize it.
+As a website owner, you could lose control of your website and may not realize it.
 When it comes to website maintenance, there are many things you can do to keep your website secure, and sometimes you need to be more proactive.

 The good news!
-It’s actually not that complicated to keep control of your website and have a process in place to keep your website healthy and accessible.
+It’s not that complicated to keep control of your website and have a process in place to keep it healthy and accessible.

 There is always a backup plan

-My husband wanted to make sure I was extra safe when he left for work, and he decided to lock the door from the outside.
-What he did not realize about the lock system would actually cause some problems for me later on.
+My husband wanted to ensure I was extra safe when he left for work, and he locked the door from the outside.
+What he did not realize about the lock system would cause me problems later on.

-I got up to take the dog out for our usual walk in the woods before starting my day.
+Before starting my day, I got up to take the dog out for our usual walk in the woods.
 Out the trailer I went, closing the door behind me.
 Get back from my walk and tried to get back in, only to be met with a locked door and no access.